The ACCC has established agency procedures for dealing with public interest disclosures.

 The ACCC has appointed authorised officers for handling PIDs made to us.

-If you would like to make a PID you should contact an authorised officer at the locations below.
+If you would like to make a PID you should contact an authorised officer by emailing your disclosure to firstname.lastname@example.org.

 Write to the ACCC at GPO Box 3131, Canberra ACT 2601